Wind is main source of UK electricity for first time

 Wind turbines have generated more electricity than gas for the first time in the UK.

-In the first three months of this year a third of the country's electricity came from wind farms, research from Imperial College London have shown.
+In the first three months of this year a third of the country's electricity came from wind farms, research from Imperial College London has shown.

 National Grid has also confirmed that April saw a record period of solar energy generation.